Get answers for your health queries from top Doctors for FREE!

 4. Can bile duct obstruction after gallbladder removal be caused by gallstones?

-Yes, it's possible for gallstones to travel into the bile duct and cause obstruction after the gallbladder has been removed.
+Yes, gallstones can travel into the bile duct and obstruct after removing the gallbladder.

 5. What is the likelihood of developing bile duct obstruction after gallbladder removal?